netmatrixtech/homebridge-dahua-gate-release/README.md

 - Unlock your gate using **Siri**, **Apple Home**, or **Automations**
 - Uses **Digest Auth** for secure communication
-- Automatic **re-lock** after a configurable delay
+- Automatic **re-lock** of the virtual button after a configurable delay
 - Retry logic with configurable attempts + delay
 - Polling to detect intercom availability
 - Full support for **Child Bridge** mode
-- Clean shutdown with safe timers (Node 18–26 compatible)

 ---